bashiulAlam/password-exchange-assignment/README.md

 ## Future Improvements

 1. Currently we only have Chrome browser support, we can extend it to other browsers.
+2. For a couple of operations we had to use *Thread.sleep()* as data load time is high.
+We can try to figure out a way around with *Explicit* or *Fluent* wait to use instead.
-2. Test cases have not been written in *BDD* format, we can add any *Gherkin* framework to achieve that.
+3. Test cases have not been written in *BDD* format, we can add any *Gherkin* framework to achieve that.
-3. In the CI/CD pipeline added with *CircleCI* we do not have any artifacts defined yet which can be added.
+4. In the CI/CD pipeline added with *CircleCI* we do not have any artifacts defined yet which can be added.
-4. Logback support is not added yet.
+5. Logback support is not added yet.